Introduction

 KnewChoice will often recommend that businesses expand their marketing efforts to Microsoft Ads before considering social media advertising.

-We recommend this because not all businesses have the resources or the brand voice to expand into social media.
-For businesses that fall into this category, we recommend leveraging an often overlooked PPC platform like Microsoft because you only pay when someone clicks your ads, unlike social media, where you pay for clicks and impressions.
+We recommend this because not all businesses have the necessary resources or brand voice to expand into social media effectively.
+For businesses that fall into this category, we recommend leveraging an often-overlooked PPC platform, such as Microsoft, as you only pay when someone clicks your ads.
+This differs from social media, where you pay for clicks and impressions.

 Similarities to Google Ads